 Planks work isometrically to stabilize and strengthen the core muscles.
 They are safer for your back (especially when compared to sit-ups or crunches, which go against the natural lumbar curve), and work your hips, shoulders, quads, and glutes.
 This provides a full stabilizing and strengthening effect from one simple exercise.

 The key benefit of a plank is that it allows you to do other exercises or activities that require core strength more efficiently (i.e. paddleboarding).

 Don’t forget about the side plank

 You will rely heavily on you’re deep, side muscles of your abs when paddleboarding.
 So don’t overlook the need for a full rotation of plank exercises, including front and side planks.
-The side plank is essential to strengthening and stabilizing your obliques and tranverse abdominus.
+The side plank is essential to strengthening and stabilizing your obliques and transverse abdominus.